jsknnr/enshrouded-server/README.md

 **Disclaimer:** This is not an official image.
 No support, implied or otherwise is offered to any end user by the author or anyone else.
 Feel free to do what you please with the contents of this repo.
 ## Usage

 The processes within the container do **NOT** run as root.
-Everything runs as the user steam (gid:1000/uid:1000).
+Everything runs as the user steam (gid:10000/uid:10000).
 If you exec into the container, you will drop into `/home/steam` as the steam user.
 Enshrouded will be installed to `/home/steam/enshrouded`.
-Any persistent volumes should be mounted to `/home/steam/enshrouded/savegame`.
+Any persistent volumes should be mounted to `/home/steam/enshrouded/savegame` and be owned by 10000:10000.

+## Connectivity

+If you are having issues connecting to the server once the container is deployed, I promise the issue is not with this image.
+You need to make sure that the ports 15636 and 15637 (or whichever ones you decide to use) are open on your router as well as the container host where this container image is running.
+You will also have to port-forward the game-port and query-port from your router to the private IP address of the container host where this image is running.
+After this has been done correctly and you are still experiencing issues, your internet service provider (ISP) may be blocking the ports and you should contact them to troubleshoot.

+## Storage

+I recommend having Docker or Podman manage the volume that gets mounted into the container.
+However, if you absolutely must bind mount a directory into the container you need to make sure that on your container host the directory you are bind mounting is owned by 10000:10000 (`chown -R 10000:10000 /path/to/directory`).
+If the ownership of the directory is not correct the container will not start as the server will be unable to persist the savegame.

 ### Ports